 - Water could seep in along the top of the weatherstrip and pool along the door bottom.

 - The appearance didn’t match the other door.

-I recommend caulking the screw heads and along the top edge of the weatherstrip.
-However, I decided to take the door off and cut slots on the door bottom to install the original style kerf-mount weatherstrip in Part 2 of this project.
+I decided that I didn’t like the appearance of the U-shaped weatherstrip, so I removed door and cut slots in the wood door bottom to install the original kerf-mount weatherstrip as described in Part 2 of this project.

 Thanks for reading,